TimothyW553/Pomofrendo/README.md

 This project currently uses HTML + JavaScript on the frontend and Socket.io + Node.js on the backend.

-Currently porting this over to ReactJS frontend.
+Currently updating this over to ReactJS frontend.

 For now, simply run